-In addition to cash compensation, the non-employee director compensation policy provides that each Non-Employee Director will be granted an annual restricted stock unit award pursuant to the 2014 Stock Plan with respect to a number of shares of our common stock having a grant date fair market value of \$100,000.
-Subject to the Non-Employee Director's continued service to us on each applicable vesting date, the annual restricted stock unit grant will vest in equal annual installments on each of the first three anniversaries of December 31 of each year and will vest in full upon a change in control.
-Upon each vesting event, the annual restricted stock unit grant, or the relevant portion thereof, will be settled in our shares of common stock within 30 days of the date on which the relevant vesting date occurs.
+In addition to cash compensation, both the prior and new non-employee director compensation policies provide that each Non-Employee Director will be granted an annual restricted stock unit award with respect to a number of shares of our common stock having a grant date fair market value of \$100,000.
+Prior to the adoption of the 2019 Incentive Plan, restricted stock unit awards granted to Non-Employee Directors were issued pursuant to our 2014 Stock Plan.
+Following the adoption of the 2019 Incentive Plan, restricted stock unit awards granted to Non-Employee Directors will be issued pursuant to our 2019 Incentive Plan.
+Subject to the Non-Employee Director's continued service to us on each applicable vesting date, the annual restricted stock unit awards granted under the prior policy vest in equal annual installments on each of the first three anniversaries of December 31 of each year and will vest in full upon a change in control.
+Under the new non-employee director compensation policy, subject to the Non-Employee Director's continued service with us on the applicable vesting date, the annual restricted stock unit awards will generally vest in full on the anniversary of their grant date or in full upon a change in control.
+Under both our prior and new non-employee director compensation policies, upon each vesting event, the annual restricted stock unit grant, or the relevant portion thereof, will be settled in our shares of common stock within 30 days of the date on which the relevant vesting date occurs.
 The number of shares underlying the annual restricted stock unit grant will be calculated by dividing \$100,000 by the fair market value as of the date the annual restricted stock unit grant is granted (which, following the public trading date, will be the closing price of a share of our common stock on the principal stock exchange on which such shares are listed).
-Prior to the public trading date, the annual restricted stock unit grant will be granted on a date determined by our board of directors.
-Following the public trading date, the annual restricted stock unit grant will be granted on the date of each annual public meeting of our stockholders to each Non-Employee Director who will continue to serve as a Non-Employee Director immediately following such annual meeting.
+Prior to the completion of this offering, the annual restricted stock unit grant has been granted on a date determined by our board of directors.
+Following the completion of this offering, the annual restricted stock unit grant is expected to be granted on the date of each annual public meeting of our stockholders to each Non-Employee Director who will continue to serve as a Non-Employee Director immediately following such annual meeting.

-None of our directors received separate compensation for attending meetings of our board of directors or any committees thereof.
-Non-Employee Directors are reimbursed for travel and other expenses directly related to director activities and responsibilities.
+Under both our prior and new non-employee director compensation policies, none of our directors receive separate compensation for attending meetings of our board of directors or any committees thereof.
+All directors are reimbursed for travel and other expenses directly related to director activities and responsibilities.

 Messrs.
-Lindberg and Read are the only directors who are also our employees.
-With respect to fiscal year 2018, neither Mr. Lindberg nor Mr. Read was not entitled to separate compensation for their service on our board of directors.
+Alterman, Herman, Matthews and York were our Non-Employee Directors in 2018.
+With respect to fiscal year 2018, none of our other directors, including our employee-directors, Messrs.
+Lindberg and Read, were entitled to separate compensation for their service on our board of directors.